GuillaumeMougeot/DogFaceNet/README.md

 # DogFaceNet
 FaceNet implementation for dog identification.

+Dog faces pictures were retrieved from the web and aligned using three handmade labels.
+We used VIA tool to label the images.

+### Run this code

+To run the code you will need:
+* python >= 3.6.4
+* tensorflow >= 1.12.0
+* numpy >= 1.14.0
+* matplotlib >= 2.1.2
+* scikit-image >= 0.13.1
+* jupyter >= 1.0.0
+* tqdm >= 4.23.4

+### Content

-The stable version is in dogfacenet/dogfacenet_v8.ipynb.
-It contains
+The stable version is in dogfacenet/dogfacenet_v10-stable.ipynb.
+You can run it into jupyter notebook.
+It contains:

+* the data-preprocessing after alignment
 * the model definition and training
-* the model evaluation on clustering and one-shot learning
+* the model evaluation on verification, recognition and clustering

+The dataset is not available for now, but coming soon...
 The rest of the project contains:

 * (data: the images of the project) not available right now...